chrockey/benchmark_sparse/README.md

 | TorchSparse     | 146.081 | 132.985 |

 ### Todos
-- [ ] Benchmark results with a more complex networks (e.g., UNet).
+- [ ] Benchmark results with a more complex network (e.g., UNet).
-- [ ] Benchmark the actual training time of ResNet, using each library.
+- [ ] Benchmark the actual training time of the network on 3D semantic segmentation task.
 - [ ] Add Open3D's sparse convolution.